Kropyvnytskyi Region Universal Research Library: Organizational structure

 The Reading Halls’ Department oversees the areas of Humanities, Social Sciences, Philosophy and Law.
 It is one of the largest and most visited divisions in the Library where patrons can find books, reference editions and periodicals on history, philosophy, psychology, law, linguistics, medicine, literature.
 The department also schedules scientific and practical conferences, literary and musical evenings, and presentations of new publications.

 Library structure includes departments that do not serve users, but are engaged in productive and technological processes necessary for proper work of customer service departments.

 The Acquisitions Department - the primary purpose of this department is the replenishment of the library's collection with new national and foreign documents from all fields of knowledge and on various media.
 The department includes an exchange-reserve sector, whose employees perform work on the redistribution of literature and on additional literature acquisition for regional libraries.

 The Division of Documents Processing and Catalog Maintenance – The primary purpose of this department is systematization and bibliographic descriptions of documents that the library obtains.
 The department is also responsible for organizing and maintaining the systems of electronic and card catalogs and the creation of specialized directories, which provide greater flexibility when taking into account the interests of users and significantly accelerate search for necessary publications.

-Librarians of the Storage Department maintain the fund of permanent storage in perfect order, and provide easy access to information for the patrons.
+Librarians of the Storage Department maintain the fund of permanent storage in order, and provide easy access to information for the patrons.

 Automation Department – this department is tasked with expanding and maintaining the local library network and library equipment, providing technical support to library employees, and acquiring licensed software.
 Department employees also maintain the library facility; administer LIS (Library Information System) "Irbis" and the library's online electronic catalog; administer CUCC (Central Ukrainian Cooperative Catalog) and KRCC (Kropyvnytskyi Regional Cooperative Catalog); partners with the department of rare and valuable documents to create the electronic book museum.
 They introduce new electronic services on the Library Web-site, including its socialization with the help of Web 2.0 technologies.

 Scientific-methodological Department and Sector of Sociological research – This department serves as the main base for best practices and training for regional libraries, the training center for computer knowledge dissemination for libraries all over Ukraine.
 Leading specialists of the library focus on advisory and practical assistance to specialists of the region, organize regional and local social studies.